Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules

 \section{Background}

-In this section, we recall the basics of multi-parameter persistence modules.
+In this section, we recall the basics of multi-parameter persistent homology and persistence modules.
 This section only contains the necessary background and notations, and can be skipped if the reader is already familiar with persistence theory.
-A more complete treatment of persistence modules can be found in~\cite{oudotPersistenceTheoryQuiver2015, chazalStructureStabilityPersistence2016, deyComputationalTopologyData2022}.
-A more precise description of multi-parameter persistence modules computed from filtered simplicial complexes can also be found in Section~\ref{subsec:vineyards}.
+A more complete treatment of persistence modules can be found in~\cite{Chazal2016, deyComputationalTopologyData2022, oudotPersistenceTheoryQuiver2015, botnanIntroductionMultiparameterPersistence2023}.